compnerd/swift-win32/README.md

 %CD%\build\bin\UICatalog.exe
 ```

-### Experimental (Swift Package Manager)
+### Swift Package Manager

-Building this project with swift-package-manager is supported on an experimental basis.
-The SPM based build is required for code completion via SourceKit-LSP.
+Building this project with swift-package-manager is supported although CMake is recommended for ease.
+The Swift Package Manager based build is required for code completion via SourceKit-LSP.
 It also allows for the use of Swift/Win32 in other applications using SPM.
 In order to use SPM to build this project additional post-build steps are required to use the demo applications.

 The following known limitations are known: